rtoengi/deep-neural-network-tuning-tutorials/14_sparse_representations_with_activity_regularization/README.md

 as `0.463`, just about 4% less than when activity regularization is applied.
 This indicates that the ReLU activation function encourages sparsity in the hidden layer to a great extent on its own.
 In combination with ReLU as the activation function activity regularization additionally forces the magnitudes of the activations to become much smaller.

+### Applying activity regularization with L2-norm
+With the same model and activity regularization applied to its hidden layer as in the previous section, but using the L2-norm for calculating the penalty instead of the L1-norm, the mean activation value is about `0.069` (as compared to `0.019` when using L1-norm) and the proportion of exactly zero activations is roughly `0.405` (as compared to `0.506` when using L1-norm).
+These results are consistent with the characteristics of L2-norm, which spreads the penalty more evenly across the different activations with about 10% fewer zero activations and a bit bigger mean activation value.